-The disclosure requirements for pension benefits under IAS19 are detailed at Note 15.
-The appointed actuaries have confirmed a net liability position of £4.755 million, a deterioration of £1.969 million in their assessment of the position of the pension fund.
-This deterioration is a result of a decrease in the real discount rate due to an increase of the price of good quality Corporate Bonds on the specific date set by the accounting standard when calculating the pension financial assumptions.
-The net deficit position of the pension reserve impacts on the net asset position of the Joint Board as a whole, however the funding of these future liabilities will be met from future requisitions from members and as such the going concern assumption is valid.
+The disclosure requirements for pension benefits under IAS19 are detailed at Note 16.
+The appointed actuaries have confirmed a net liability position of £1.676 million, a decrease of £3.079 million in their assessment of the position of the pension fund.
+This improvement is due to this year's figures being rebased onto the 2017 formal valuation data, as opposed to last year's figures which were based on the 2014 formal valuation.
+In addition, pay increases and pension increases were considerably less than anticipated over the last few years.
+The net deficit position of the pension reserve impacts the Joint Board as a whole, however the funding of these future liabilities will be met from future requisitions from members and as such the going concern assumption is valid.